piodul/cdc-stressor/README.md

 By default, cdc-stressor will try to connect to localhost and read from `scylla_bench.test_scylla_cdc_log` indefinitely.
 You can override the defaults with commandline options, full listing is presented below:

-    -backoff-max duration
-        maximum time to wait on backoff (default 1s) -backoff-min duration
-        minimum time to wait on backoff (default 1s) -backoff-multiplier float
-        multiplier that increases the wait time for consecutive backoffs (must be > 1) (default 2) -bypass-cache
+    -bypass-cache
         use BYPASS CACHE when querying the cdc log table (default true) -client-compression